goschtl/zope/bluebream/website/docs/v1.0/manual/zpt.rst

 template.
 Other diagnostic messages will tell you about problems with your template expressions and macros.

-When you're using the Zope management interface to edit *Page Templates* it's easy to spot these diagnostic messages, because they are shown in the "Errors" header of the management interface page when you save the *Page Template*.

 If you don't notice the diagnostic message and try to render a template with problems you'll see a message like this::